soltiger/LateNiteTech/README.md

 #### TODO
 * Firebase backend
 * Authentication
+** Create local user to the project for admin
+** Link Google account as alternative sign-in method for the admin
 * Firebase hosting
 * Let user upload and display uploaded images and files